RodrigoCalderano/BolsaAPI/README.md

 ### [Jupyter Notebook]

-For this demo project I have used jupyter notebook, but can use any IDE.
+For this demo project I have used [Jupyter Notebook], but this is up to.
 The necessaries libs are:
 1. `zmq`
 2. `flask_restful`
 3. `flask_jsonpify`